Aurel300/ludumdare43/README.md

    - neutral units - capture?
    - capture - not instant - building HP, capture consecutively with single unit
      - capture - first into neutral (half the time), then into own
-   - action - click to show action stats + button
+   - action stats in modals
  - model / view architecture
    - model - game, map, units, etc, with no link to the view
      - easily extendable to AIs, local MP or even MP-over-server